This topic is covered unusually well by other sites, but I'll cover it here, briefly.

 A bad designer just throws in randomness, to create the uncertainty.
 It does the job, but with a host of downsides — it's often feelbad, disruptive, and anti-meritocratic.

 Input randomness gives people randomness, but then lets them do something with it.
 The most common kind is simply drawing cards.
 You get random cards, but then you get to use them as you wish, and they have their non-random effect.
+This allows the player to strategise, and do meaningful things.

 Output randomness means that you make your choice, and then the randomness occurs.
-This interferes with your plans, and there's nothing you can do about this kind of randomness.

 In Monopoly, a player draws a card, and something happens immediately.
 There is no strategy, just random surprise.